NVIDIA/OpenSeq2Seq/docs/sources/source/speech-synthesis/tacotron-2.rst

 below.

 The first change is the location of the stop token linear projection layer.
 In the paper, it is connected to the output of the decoder rnn.
-Wheras in our implementation, it is connected to the output of the spectorgram projection layer.
+Whereas in our implementation, it is connected to the output of the spectrogram projection layer.

 We replace zoneout with dropout in the decoder rnn and remove it entirely from